Skip to content

 CategoryTypical propertiesWhere to write

-Container-sidedisplay:flex/grid, gap, justify-*, align-*on the Block itself
+Containerdisplay:flex/grid, gap, justify-*, align-*on the Block itself

-Internaltext-align, line-height, paddingon the child itself
+Internaltext-align, line-height, padding, size (sizeInternal)on the child Block / Element itself

 Decision criteria